depjr1985/RoboticsProgramming/Material Handling and Palletizing/README.md

 - Calls the `RELEASE` program to ensure the vacuum is off.
 - Turns off `DO[122]` (IN CYCLE) and `DO[124]` (PALLETIZING) to indicate that the cycle has stopped.
 - Turns on `DO[125]` (ABORTED) to signal that the program has aborted due to an error.
-- Sets register `R[3:Dropped parts]` to 5, indicating a Part Drop-off Vacuum Failure.
+- Sets register `R[3:Error Code]` to 5, indicating a Part Drop-off Vacuum Failure.
 - Outputs the error code to `GO[13]` for external monitoring or logging.
 - Triggers User Alarm 5 (`UALM[5]`) to notify the operator of the failure.
 - Aborts the program.